muratk5n/thirdwave/en/README.md

 ---

-This is the downside of polluting the thoughtsphere with artificial noise; people have to twist, turn, turn pretzel-like to offer reasoning on simplest things, while people die.
+This is the downside of polluting the thoughtsphere with artificial noise; people have to twist, turn, become pretzel-like to offer reasoning on simplest things, while people die.

 "@RadioFreeTom